solo-io/supergloo/docs/content/guides/federate_identity.md

         generated: null
   federation: {}
   meshes:
-  - name: istio-istio-system-management-plane
+  - name: istiod-istio-system-management-plane
     namespace: service-mesh-hub
-  - name: istio-istio-system-remote-cluster
+  - name: istiod-istio-system-remote-cluster
     namespace: service-mesh-hub
 {{< /highlight >}}

 ##### Understanding VirtualMesh

 In the first highlighted section, we can see the parameters establishing shared identity and federation.
 In this case, we tell Service Mesh Hub to create a Root CA using the parameters specified above (ttl, key size, org name, etc).

 We could have also configured an existing Root CA by providing an existing secret:

 ```yaml